nashaofu/dash/README.md

 ## Contribution Guidelines

-If you want to contribute to Dash, you can follow these steps:
+If you would like to contribute to Dash, please follow these steps:

 1. Clone the project to your local machine: